CityOfPhiladelphia/ais-geocoding-example/README.md

 # Example AIS Geocoder Package
 This package is intended to serve as an example of how to use the AIS API with Python.
-It is designed as an out-of-the-box tool which takes an input csv containing an address or account number field to be sent to the API, a config file specifying the input fields as well as the AIS repsonse fields to be outputted, and outputs the data to an output csv.
+It is designed as an out-of-the-box tool which takes an input csv containing an address or account number field to be sent to the API, a config file specifying the input fields as well as the AIS repsonse fields to be outputted and the field that represents the data to be geocoded, and outputs the data to an output csv.

 ## Installation
 _Before installing, it is advised to create and activate a virtual environment in order to isolate the dependencies for this project._